lucapette/website/content/writing/pry-everywhere.md

   everywhere
 keywords: pry, rails, irb, ruby
 title: Pry Everywhere
+aliases:
+  - /pry-everywhere
 ---

-I have to confess that I'm generally skeptical about alternatives for tools that work so fine like IRB.
+I have to confess that I'm generally sceptical about alternatives for tools that work so fine like IRB.
 And I really like IRB.
 So why Pry?
 And why everywhere?
 Because _Pry features blew my mind_.
 When I wrote [about IRB customization](/why-you-should-spend-some-time-configuring-irb), I was